jamesmintram/jimos/kernel/doc/tasks.md

+Set memory protection for everything up to BSS
+Stick a write protected page between stack and BSS

 Add a reboot handler inside of the panic FN - reset when P pressed See why I cannot create 128 thread blocks (memory crash) Refactor to thread model